Kaabil: Development

-Sanjay Gupta announced the film officially in January 2016 with Hrithik Roshan portraying the lead role, Rakesh Roshan producing the project and Rajesh Roshan composing the film score.
-Yami Gautam was confirmed to play the lead heroine while brothers Ronit Roy and Rohit Roy have played negative role in the film.
+Sanjay Gupta announced the film in January 2016 with Hrithik Roshan portraying the lead role.
+Rakesh Roshan was confirmed to be producing the project under his production banner FilmKraft Productions Pvt.
+Ltd, with his brother Rajesh Roshan composing the soundtrack.
+Yami Gautam was confirmed to play the lead heroine while brothers Ronit Roy and Rohit Roy were confirmed to play negative roles in the film.
+Resul Pookutty was the sound designer, while the cinematography was handled by Sudeep Chatterjee and Ayananka Bose.

-The film is produced by Rakesh Roshan under his production house under FilmKraft Productions Pvt.
-Ltd. Rajesh Roshan will compose the music and Salim–Sulaiman giving background music to the film and Resul Pookutty for the film's sound design.
-The film's cinematography was performed by Sudeep Chatterjee and Ayananka Bose.

 Filming

-The principal photography commenced in Mumbai in March 2016.
-The entire shooting is scheduled to be completed by July 2016.
-The movie is slated to release on 25 January 2017.
-Filming for the first schedule wrapped on 19 June 2016.
-Film shooting was completed in 77 days.
+Principal photography commenced in Mumbai in March 2016.
+Filming was concluded in July 2016.

 Release

-The film was released on 25 January 2017 worldwide along with Rahul Dholakia's Raees starring Shah Rukh Khan.
-Kaabil opened in 2700 screens whereas Raees opened in 3500 screens.
+Kaabil was released on 25 January 2017 worldwide, clashing with Raees.
 On 2 February 2017, Kaabil was released across Pakistan, becoming the first Indian film to be screened in Pakistan, post lifting of ban on Indian films after the 2016 Uri terror attack and its aftermath.
 It was released in Hindi along with its Tamil dubbed version titled Balam.

-Following the good performance of the film at the box-office, Kaabil was released on around 200 more screens in India, on 2 February 2017.
-Kaabil was released in China on 5 June 2019.
+Following the good performance of the film at the box-office, the film was released on around 200 more screens in India, on 2 February 2017.
+Kaabil was released in China on 5 June 2019 but performed weakly upon its release.